markcot/pands-problem-set/README.md

 I added 'divisors.py' version V1_01 to git and uploaded to my github repository.

 ### 2019/02/17
-Updated the file 'divisors.py' to version V1_02 & amended some comments
+Updated the file 'divisors.py' to version V1_02, amended some comments and if statement '&' replaced with 'and'.
+Changed variable 'x' to 'i'

 ## Code reference sources:
 1. Dr Ian McLoughlin, GMIT: H Dip in Data Analytics lecture notes,